ohsu-comp-bio/funnel/docs/configuration.md

   LogPath: ""
   LogTailSize: 10000
   LogUpdateRate: 5000000000
-  NewJobPollRate: 5000000000
+  NewTaskPollRate: 5000000000
   # In nanoseconds (TODO fix this)
   StatusPollRate: 5000000000
   # Configure the worker to shutdown if it is idle.
   # -1 means never time out.
-  # 0 means shut down immediately when there are no jobs.
+  # 0 means shut down immediately when there are no tasks.
   Timeout: -1
   WorkDir: funnel-work-dir